benbrastmckie/ModelChecker/README.md

 This project draws on the [Z3](https://github.com/Z3Prover/z3) theorem prover to provide tools for proving theorems and finding countermodels for counterfactual conditional and modal claims.

+### Syntax

+The language currently includes operators for the counterfactual conditional `boxright`, modal operators for necessity `Box` and possibility `Diamond`, and the extensional operators for conjunction `wedge`, disjunction `vee`, material conditional `rightarrow`, material biconditional `leftrightarrow`, and negation `neg`.

 ## Installation

 Install [Python 3](https://www.python.org/downloads/) and run the following commands in the terminal: